A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Abstract

 \section{Abstract}

-Automatically determining the number of intrinsic mode functions (IMFs) and their center frequencies in Variational Mode Decomposition (VMD) still remains an open mathematical challenge, which often relies on heuristic prior settings, trial-and-error strategies or complex-field based methods that lack of theoretical guarantees on the convergence.
-In this article, we proposed a novel variational method based on real field, focusing on evaluating the supporting baseline of a signal's spectrum, to further retrieve the intrinsic mode functions.
-Our method treats automatic extraction of modes as a constrained optimization problem that adversarially maximizes the baseline integral while penalizing its curvature, and transform the problem into iteratively solving a fourth-order boundary value problem via Lagrangian duality.
-Furthermore, we establish the rigorous mathematical proof on the global convergence to our algorithm based on dual ascent in function space.
+Automatically determining the number of intrinsic mode functions (IMFs) and their center frequencies in Variational Mode Decomposition (VMD) remains an open mathematical challenge.
+Existing methods often rely on heuristic prior settings, trial-and-error strategies, or recursive extraction procedures that are computationally inefficient and prone to error accumulation, and generally lack theoretical guarantees on convergence.
+In this article, we propose a novel variational framework that endogenously determines the number of modes.
+We observe that any curve lying below the spectral amplitude naturally divides the spectral domain into connected regions where the spectrum rises above the curve, the number of which defines the modal number \(K[g]\)---a topological functional induced by the cutting curve.
+Since \(K[g]\) is discontinuous and intractable for direct optimization, we instead seek the optimal cutting curve itself as a continuous variational surrogate: the optimal curve best separates distinct spectral peaks into individual connected regions above it, while merging noise-induced fragments below.
+This surrogate adversarially maximizes the integral of \(g\) (encouraging it to rise and support significant peaks) while penalizing its curvature (suppressing excessive undulations that would fragment the spectrum), transforming the problem into iteratively solving a fourth-order boundary value problem via Lagrangian duality.
+We establish a rigorous proof of global convergence for the dual ascent algorithm in function space.
 Comprehensive numerical experiments on artificial and real-world signals including electrocardiogram (ECG) data show that our method can provide accurate estimates of IMFs and center frequencies, and comparison with methods like Successive VMD also shows our advantages in avoiding redundant modes while ensuring the recovery of necessary components, indicating that we have provided a robust, theoretically grounded initialization routine for VMD.